 Many of us have home improvement projects.
 A little pre-project planning using readily available tools can often avoid mistakes.

-One such project that I’m dealing with is tiling a bathroom floor with not just one size tile but a combination of 12 inch and 6 inch tiles.
-In order to get the placement of the tiles correct, and also a count of the needed tiles, I decided to use a drawing application to do an initial layout plan.
+One such project that I’m dealing with is tiling a bathroom floor with a size tile and a combination of 12 inches and 6-inch tiles.
+To get the placement of the tiles correct and a count of the needed tiles, I decided to use a drawing application to do an initial layout plan.

 Below are the steps I used to create my tiling plan.
 Your steps may differ according to your own project requirements.